Poland travel guide

 The travel advice summary below is provided by the Foreign and Commonwealth Office in the UK.
 ‘We’ refers to the Foreign and Commonwealth Office.
 For their full travel advice, visit www.gov.uk/foreign-travel-advice.

 Most visitors to Poland experience no difficulties.
-But you should be alert to the possibility of street crime and petty theft, and that foreigners may appear to be lucrative targets.
+Serious crime against foreigners is relatively rare, but incidents do occur and in some cases attacks have been racially motivated.
+You should also be alert to the possibility of street crime and petty theft, and that foreigners may appear to be lucrative targets.
 Keep valuables and cash out of sight, especially in crowded areas and tourist spots where pickpockets and bag snatchers operate.

 There is a higher risk of robbery at main rail stations and on all train services, especially overnight sleeper trains.
 You are most at risk while boarding and leaving trains.